 - 1 tbsp salad oil for frying

 - When all the ingredients have combined well, form a ball and wrap it with cling wrap.
 Let it rise for about 1 hour or the ball size doubles. *4

-- While the dough is resting, make pork mince pattie.
+- While the dough is resting, make the filling.

-- Place all ingredients for mince pattie in a mixing bowl and combine and knead until the mixture becomes sticky.
+- Place all ingredients for filling in a mixing bowl and combine and knead until the mixture becomes sticky.

-- Divide the mixture into 6 even portions and shape into a round mince pattie.
+- Divide the mixture into 6 even portions and shape into round mince patties.
+Set them aside.

 - Place the rolled dough on your palm, and put the mince pattie on top of it.